Jyotigupta0225/Improving-Deep-Neural-Networks/README.md

 # Improving-Deep-Neural-Networks
+This repository is based on the second course (Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization) of the Deep Learning Specialization by Andrew NG.
-Implement methods to improve and optimize deep neural networks from scratch.
+In this,I implemented methods like gradient checking, droupout, regularization, etc to improve and optimize deep neural networks from scratch.